A Research Guide for Students by I Lee

 Cholesterol: is a sterol (a combination steroid and alcohol), from Wikipedia, the free encyclopedia

-Fats and Cholesterol: Out with the Bad, In with the Good from Harvard School of Public Health
+Fats and Cholesterol from Harvard School of Public Health

 Cholesterol Main Page